Avtem/LearnCpp-Quiz-201/step 07.md

-G) In this step, we'll finally implement the ability for players to move the tiles in field.
+G) Goal: Add the ability for players to move the tiles in field.
+Implement it by adding a member function `moveTile(Direction)` to the class `Field`.

+[tasks]

 First, we should take a closer look at how sliding tiles actually works: